5.00 out of 2 votes

 The gift’s value is lower than the spending gap.
 If you need to spend $25 more to qualify and the gift is a $10 sample kit, you’re paying $25 for $10 of product.
 Always compare the extra spending required against the realistic value of the gift.

 The gift is something you’d never use.
-A free perfume sample sounds nice, but if you never wear perfume, it has zero value to you.
+A free perfume sample sounds nice, but if you never wear perfume, its value to you is zero.
 GWPs only work in your favor when the gift is something you’d actually reach for.

 The threshold keeps climbing.
 Some brands use tiered GWP structures where the real gift requires spending $150 or more.
-The lower tiers get throwaway items, and the pull to “level up” can lead to overspending.
-Be honest about what you went there to buy.
+Lower tiers get throwaway items, and the pull to “level up” can lead to overspending.

 The promotion is a PWP, not a GWP.
 A purchase with purchase (PWP) lets you buy a secondary item at a steep discount when you buy the primary product.
 You’re still paying for the secondary item.
-Both show up frequently in beauty and fragrance.
+Both formats appear frequently in beauty and fragrance.
 “Free with purchase” means GWP.
 “50% off with any purchase” means PWP.
-Reading the terms carefully tells you which you’re dealing with.
+The terms tell you which one you’re dealing with.

 Fine Print to Watch For